 "I have ensured that my worldwide coverage policy, from live transmissions and over the air on televisions, will remain the same, as well as that of running races on the countries of the involved manufacturers, teams and sponsors.
 For my point of view, this is the precondition to manage Formula 1 for the next five years".

 "It took me 30 years to build Formula 1 as it is today.
 Six months might be enough to destroy it.
-The truth is that the constructors had the opportunity to enter, through Em.
-Tv, before Kirch entered the scene.
-It was a good proposal which they did not accept".
+The bottom line is that the manufacturers had the opportunity to come in, through Em.
+Tv, long before Kirch came on the scene.
+It was a good proposal that they did not take up".

 The English manager is convinced that a rival championship could be negative for everyone:

 This is the reason why the sponsors and TV broadcaster will lose interest if the sport is split.
-Even the FIA president Max Mosley, hopes that an agreement will be found in the end:
+The FIA president Max Mosley also hopes that an agreement will be found in the end:

 "Let’s hope that we can arrive at a compromise and at a fragmentation of Formula 1.
 In the end we must note that the constructors are united and own teams and drivers.
 Therefore, they have more cards to play than Kirch".